fslev/cucumber-jutils/Readme.md

 #### State-sharing mechanism
 The state sharing mechanism uses the power of **guice**, **cucumber-guice** and Cucumber **custom** expressions.
-You can share state between different Cucumber steps within a *scenario using scenario properties*.
+You can share state between different Cucumber steps using *scenario properties*.